-Suffering from infertility, miscarriage, PMS, insomnia or mood swings?
-Figuring out if you have progesterone deficiency is the first step to correct these hormonal imbalances.
+If you suffer from infertility, miscarriage, PMS, insomnia or mood swings, progesterone deficiency would be the reason behind your hormonal imbalances.

-In this post, I’ll help you understand how progesterone affects your menstrual cycles, whether you have signs of progesterone deficiency, what cause low progesterone, and what you can do to increase your progesterone naturally.
+In this post, I’ll help you understand how progesterone affects your menstrual cycles, whether you have signs of progesterone deficiency, and what you can do to increase your progesterone naturally.

 What Does Progesterone Do for a Woman

 Progesterone is very important for women during the reproductive years.
 It helps regulate the menstrual cycle, facilitate and sustain a pregnancy, counter balance estrogens, and promote a feeling of calmness and contentment.

 1. Facilitate and sustain a Pregnancy

 Progesterone means “pro gestation” in Latin.
 And its name pretty much sums up its most important function – helping a woman to conceive and sustain a pregnancy.